turnben347/gvsu-cis350-TeamGraggleBruce/README.md

 #### 4.1.1 Starting the Application

 Using a python IDE, copy and the code python code provided in the src file and make sure to change the IP address to the location of your "tp-link Kasa Smart Light Bulb: Multicolor".
+Also make sure your device and light are on the same wifi network.
 The user then needs to make the sure the light is turned on and then run the code in the IDE.
 (To make using this code easier going forward, make the code into an .exe file and it works the same without having to use an IDE.
 Keep in mind the .exe file only works for the current IP address of the light, so if you change the code at all, you have to make a new .exe).
 When the code is working properly, the the app will open to the Home Screen.

 ### 4.2 Home